-18th Field Artillery Brigade, HHB morning PT
+18th Field Artillery Brigade, HHB Morning PT

-U.S. Army Sgt.
-Maj.
-Newman assigned to the 18th Field Artillery Brigade, lifts weights for morning physical training on Fort Bragg, N.C., July 2, 2025.
-PT is an important part of a Soldiers daily life, not only does it keep you physically fit, but mentally fit as well.
-(U.S. Army photo by Sgt.
+Headquarters and Headquarters Battery, 18th Field Artillery Brigade conducted a lift session for morning physical training, July 2, 2025.
+PT is an important part of a Soldiers daily life not only does it keep you physically fit, but mentally fit as well.
+(U.S. Army video by Sgt.
 Austin Robertson)

 |Date Taken: